 In order to respect the property and privacy of others, students should not enter into residential rooms, offices, laboratories, rooftops, athletic playing fields or courts, or other areas of the University that are not commonly open to the public without express permission.
 Similarly, use of personal property or property belonging to the University-including, but not limited to, identification cards, cell phones, computers, construction equipment, or golf carts-without the permission of the owner or in a manner unintended by the owner is prohibited.
 Unauthorized use extends to violations of driver expectations for University sponsored travel.
-Engaging in sports, games, or activities in the residence hall that are not appropriate indoors is also prohibited.

-Unregistered Parties
+Unregistered Activities

-All events for which registration is required must be registered appropriately and receive approval or else are prohibited from occurring.
+All events for which registration is required must be registered appropriately and receive approval before occurring.